Hawthorn Meaning & Symbolism

 The May Day rituals of the hawthorn blossom make the whitethorn well and truly a symbol of spring.

-In pre-1752 calendars, May Day would’ve fallen in mid-May in our modern calendar – so the may blossom would’ve been truly abundant, and it would really feel like Spring had well and truly sprung!
+In pre-1752 calendars, May Day would’ve fallen in what is now mid-May in our modern calendar – so the may blossom would’ve been truly abundant, and it would really feel like Spring had well and truly sprung!

 Even today, we know the saying: “Cast ne’er a clout till May be out.”
 Meaning – keep your winter woollies on until the may blossom is out (ie until it’s really spring).
 May blossom was seen as the bringer of Spring.